Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

 It could be because of a lack of skills or education or simply an unsecured monetary situation.
 Consider career planning to gain clarity about the future.

 Set aside time to update your CV.
+Be sure to add your strengths and weaknesses to a CV.
 Once you do that, network with individuals within the field that interests you.
 Finding a mentor from your past job can help you advance forward as well.

 If you aspire to land a specific position, ask someone who has already landed the position about their backstory and how they progressed in their career.